-Cold War paranoia was used in all kinds of songs, and in true R.E.M. style they were a little more oblique in their take on it – the stream of conciousness lyrics more than anything referring to a deep dissatisfaction with the political landscape of the time, the view apparently being taken that the leaders of the time will more likely take us into mutually assurred destruction that finding a better and safer solution.
+Cold War paranoia was used in all kinds of songs, and in true R.E.M. style, they were a little more oblique in their take on it – the stream of consciousness lyrics more than anything referring to a deep dissatisfaction with the political landscape of the time, the view apparently being taken that the leaders of the time will more likely take us into mutually assured destruction that finding a better and safer solution.
 And, again, it serves to make the end of the world sound like fantastic fun.

 Talking of the far east, it’s back to the (early) eighties again, this time for another synthpop classic that was critical of the US atomic bomb attack on Hiroshima.
 The song is named after the B-29 bomber that dropped the atomic bomb, and is once again a deceptively upbeat-sounding song for such a dark subject, but then, would it have been a hit if it hadn’t been?